 If these criteria are not met, false labor may be tentatively diagnosed, and the pregnant woman is typically observed for a time and, if labor does not begin within several hours, is sent home.

 When pregnant women are admitted, their blood pressure, heart and respiratory rates, temperature, and weight are recorded, and presence or absence of edema is noted.
-A urine specimen is collected for protein and glucose analysis, and blood is drawn for a CBC and blood typing and antibody screening.
+A urine specimen is collected for protein and glucose analysis, and blood is drawn for a complete blood count (CBC), blood typing, and antibody screening.
 If routine laboratory tests were not done during prenatal visits, they should be done; these tests include screening for HIV, hepatitis B, syphilis, and group B streptococcal infection.

 A physical examination is done.
-While examining the abdomen, the clinician estimates size, position, and presentation of the fetus, using the Leopold maneuver (see figure Leopold maneuver).
+While examining the abdomen, the clinician estimates size, position, and presentation of the fetus, using the Leopold maneuver (see figure Leopold maneuver Leopold maneuver ).
 The clinician notes the presence and rate of fetal heart sounds, as well as location for auscultation.
 Preliminary estimates of the strength, frequency, and duration of contractions are also recorded.

 A helpful mnemonic device for evaluation is the 3 Ps: